lwjglgamedev/zvk/bookcontents/chapter-07/chapter-07.md

 };
 ```

 You may see also that there's another attribute, named `pushConstants`.
 We will explain its usage later on.
-Now, in the `VkPipeline` `construct` function
+Now, in the `VkPipeline`
-constructor we need to enable the depth stencil state if the `depthFormat` attribute from the `VkPipelineCreateInfo` struct is not equal to
+`create` function we need to enable the depth stencil state if the `depthFormat` attribute from the `VkPipelineCreateInfo`
-`vulkan.Format.undefined` (`VK_FORMAT_UNDEFINED`=.
+struct is not equal to s`vulkan.Format.undefined` (`VK_FORMAT_UNDEFINED`).

 ```zig
 pub const VkPipeline = struct {